Grilled White Potatoes

 Mini Strawberry pies recipe

-Last week Fran and I were waiting to see the doctor for one of her eye appointments.
-Fran started talking about some healthy recipes that we should try, then she said, you know, we have some fresh strawberries you should make some mini strawberry pies.
+Last week, Fran and I were waiting to see the doctor for one of her eye appointments.
+Fran started talking about some healthy recipes that we should try, then she said, " You know, we have some fresh strawberries, you should make some mini strawberry pies.

 I started by making this easy strawberry pie gelatin